openhp/ServiceDisplay/README.md

 That's all, easy and fast.<br><br>

 ## Start and usage
 Just power on the device.
-Next video shows you how it works.<br>
+Next video shows you how does it works with Heat Pump.<br>
 You can find full disgnostic messages list [at the Valden Heat Pump Controller page](https://github.com/openhp/HeatPumpController/) appendexes.<br>
 {-video here-}